d4tum/mudroid-workshop-2/README.md

 ###PROJECT:		LocationAware from the Android Developers site http://developer.android.com/training/basics/location/index.html
-###AIM: 		Discuss App idea's and how to start writing an Android App from a concept alone.
+###AIM: 		Discuss App ideas and how to start writing an Android App from a concept alone.
 Investigate reverse geocoding through the sample App code.
-###COMPATIBLE Android versions: 2.1 to 4.0.3 (which is sdk version 7 to 15)
+###COMPATIBLE:	Android version 2.1 to 4.0.3 (sdk 7 to 15)
 ##Discussing App Ideas
 ###Requirements for an Android App
 - Cool